-Luckily, there is hope.
-We rounded up a dozen calming products for your pup to try.
-Find the right one and you won’t know how you ever lived without it.
+If your dog’s stress response is normal but sometimes outsized, you both may find relief at the store.
+We rounded up a dozen of the best calming aids for dogs for your pup to try.
+Find the right one and you won’t know how you ever lived without it!

 ThunderEase Calming Diffuser Kit

-This pheromone-based diffuser mimics the pheromones that dogs release naturally, calming some pups instantly and putting the kibosh on barking.
+Another product designed to keep your pup from freaking out during a thunderstorm, this pheromone-based diffuser mimics the pheromones that dogs release naturally, calming some pups instantly and putting the kibosh on barking.
 Just plug it into a wall outlet in a room where your dog hangs out the most and refill it every month or so.
-One fan said that while her dog’s barking didn’t stop entirely, it did decrease considerably; the ThunderEase also lessened her pup’s anxiety when visitors came into the house.
-By the way, this is the real reason your dog freaks out during a thunderstorm.

 SmartPetLove Snuggle Puppy

-Imagine giving your best friend a warm stuffed animal with a battery-powered heartbeat to love.
-Pets who react well to physical comforts will love this plush pup that combats dog anxiety.
-It will make your sweetie think he’s snuggling up to another dog—a warm, sweet, and calming dog.
+Imagine giving your best friend a warm stuffed animal with a battery-powered heartbeat to snuggle with.
+Pets that react well to physical comforts will love this plush pup that combats dog anxiety.
+Similar to the viral purring cat toy, it will make your sweetie think he’s snuggling up to another dog—a warm, sweet and calming friend.
 “Dogs are herd animals,” Dr. Pol says.
 “They want to be with others because they think there’s safety in numbers.”
-Cue the cute Instagram pics!
-Speaking of which, these 49 adorable puppy pictures will make your heart melt.

 Warren London Calming Lavender Shampoo

 There’s nothing like a warm, relaxing bath and a good massage to calm you down—and dogs apparently feel the same way!
 If your dog suddenly becomes anxious, some tub time might turn things around.
-Use this Warren London shampoo made with calming lavender, aloe vera, and coconut oil.
-The gentle scent, the lack of harsh chemicals, and, of course, the gentle massaging is a recipe for calm.
+Use this Warren London shampoo made with calming lavender, aloe vera and coconut oil.
+The gentle scent, the lack of harsh chemicals and, of course, the gentle massaging is a recipe for calm.
 This vitamin-rich formula also relieves itchiness without interfering with flea preventatives or other products.
-Make sure you know these 9 possible reasons why your dog is so itchy.

 Calmz Anxiety Relief System

-While the “hug” provided by other dog vests is enough for some canines, this battery-powered version emits low-frequency tones and mild vibrations that work especially well with dogs who act up during thunderstorms and other noisy events.
-The vibrations reportedly send a signal to the dog’s brain, prompting it to stop producing adrenalin and subsequently calming it.
-From extra small to extra large, the Calmz Anxiety Relief System comes in a variety of sizes, and three AA batteries are included, too.
+For some dogs, vests provide enough of a “hug” as a calming aid.
+But if yours needs more, the battery-powered Calmz Anxiety Relief System emits low-frequency tones and mild vibrations that work especially well with dogs who act up during thunderstorms and other noisy events.
+The vibrations reportedly send a signal to the dog’s brain, prompting it to stop producing adrenaline and subsequently inducing calm.
+It comes in sizes x-small to x-large with three AA batteries included.

 If your dog mainly freaks out when you leave the house, this clever mat might do the trick.
-Non-toxic and textured to promote dental health while also calming dogs, the idea is to put a bit of yogurt, peanut butter, or some other treat on the mat right before you leave (or whenever the dog is acting up).
-Because food tends to fall into the tiny cracks of the LickiMat, it takes dogs about 15 to 30 minutes to eat most treats and the remaining scent and crumbs keep your pup licking the mat long after the treat is gone.
-The bottom line: It keeps your dog busy, which means then there’s not a lot of time left over to remember what was causing anxiety in the first place.
+The idea: Put a bit of yogurt, peanut butter or some other treat on the mat right before you leave (or whenever the dog is acting up).
+Because food tends to fall into the tiny cracks of the LickiMat, it takes dogs about 15 to 30 minutes to eat most treats, and the remaining scent and crumbs keep your pup licking the mat long after the treat is gone.
+Not only does it keep your dog busy, but there’s not a lot of time left over to remember what was causing anxiety in the first place.
 You might also want to try the best puzzle toys for bored dogs.

-These non-drowsy supplements are made with alpha-casozepine, a natural, lactose-free milk protein that has a calming effect on a dog’s nervous system.
-It can be used as needed or regularly, depending on whether your pet seems anxious most of the time or only when triggered by thunderstorms, door-knocking, and other stimulants.
+These non-drowsy supplements are made with alpha-casozepine, a lactose-free milk protein that has a calming effect on a dog’s nervous system.
+Use it as needed or regularly, depending on whether your pet seems anxious most of the time or only when triggered by thunderstorms, landscapers and other stimulation.
 Dosing depends on your pet’s weight.
-Since this is something your pet will ingest, it’s a good idea to consult with your veterinarian before giving your pup Zylkene.
-Next, discover even more ways to calm an anxious dog without medication.